ReconnectedCC/docs/docs/rules.md

     9. Do not use a chunkloader, intentionally load an area with an afk player for multiple days at a time, or use any other way to load chunks, even if it is intended by vanilla game design.
 You should use staff provided, Kromer backed chunkloaders, or request a /forceload by staff in the case of a public service.
 3.  ## Do not exploit bugs or cheat in any way
     1. Exploiting any bug, new or old, is not allowed.
-    2. X-raying, wallhacking and similar hacks with texture packs or mods is not allowed.
+    2. X-raying, wallhacking, zoom, player automation and similar hacks with texture packs or mods is not allowed.
 Plethora Block Scanners are allowed.
     3. Using hacked clients or hack mods is not allowed.
         1. Automating player behavior through Baritone isn't allowed, as this accesses information that a regular player can't access without the mod.
     4. Any bug that has the potential if being exploited by other players, should be **silently** and **responsibly** disclosed to a member of staff.
     5. Do not use a seed structure predictor to predict structures.
+    6. The use of a mineflayer bot requires permission and code approval by staff
 4.  ## Do not be a nuisance to other players
     1. Spamming any type of chats with repeated words, repeated messages, pinging users or any other unwanted behaviour that could be considered disruptive to chatting is not allowed.
     2. Inviting players to other servers, sharing server links, etc is not allowed, unless explicitly allowed by a member of staff.